 Below are the specific meet staffing requirements for our meets:

 We will need approximately 45-50 workers per session to run this meet.
-There will be two sessions each day for a total of four sessions.
+There will be two sessions on one day.

 Based on the scheduling and participation of workers for each session, we will try to be flexible in dealing with the membership to accommodate possible exceptions.
 However, if a family does not meet their work requirement, they will be charged $50.00 per session not worked (maximum of $100.00 could be charged to your account).
 Again, this means that at least one adult family member must work at one session.
 We do not wish to make money from charges to accounts of non-workers; we need manpower to cover all the jobs at the meet.
 In addition this is a great way to get involved and support your swimmers and BAC.
 The $100.00 maximum assessment charge to non-workers represents the minimum amount that each swimmer’s dues would increase this season if we did not earn the income from hosting this meet.

 All Barracuda Aquatic Club families that will have a swimmer participating during any portion of the season is required to provide worker(s) for this meet.
 This includes swimmers participating on each of our swim team levels: Developmental, Age Group, Junior and Senior Teams.

 If it is impossible for your family to work at this meet, it is your responsibility to contact Jeff Lee e-mail him at MNFEDCUDAS@aol.com to find out what job you may help with either prior to or after the meet.

 PLEASE use this option only if absolutely necessary.
 We need every bit of help available to us and every member is responsible for the success or failure of this meet.